genomic-medicine-sweden/meta-val/README.md

 5. **BLAST**

    - Use `BLAST` to identify the closest reference genomes for the target reads.
-There are two options: `BLASTx` using [DIAMOND](https://github.com/bbuchfink/diamond) based on a protein database, and [BLASTn](https://github.com/bbuchfink/diamond) based on a nucleotide database.
+There are two options: `BLASTx` using [DIAMOND](https://github.com/bbuchfink/diamond) based on the protein database, and [BLASTn](https://github.com/bbuchfink/diamond) based on the nucleotide database.

 6. **Mapping**